WHEN THE OCEAN ERUPTS WITH SEABIRDS

 Large seabird rafts

-When seabirds aren’t actively feeding, or on calmer days, they often settle in huge rafts of thousands of birds spread across the ocean while they wait for their food source to return to the surface.
+When seabirds aren’t actively feeding, or on calmer days, they will settle in huge rafts of thousands of birds spread across the ocean while they wait for their food source to return to the surface.
 These rafts can stretch for hundreds of metres, and sometimes kilometres, creating an impressive spectacle that shows the sheer scale of seabird life present in this area.

 The seabirds that drive the spectacle